Michalak-Bartosz/Programming-Note/docs/java/jdk/java-se-8-lts/features/language/002_effectively-final-variables.md

 ```
 On the other hand, **if we remove the final modifiers**, the variables would be considered effectively final, but **the compiler won’t remove them** since they’re only used for concatenation.

-# 1.4. <ins>Atomic Modification</ins>
+# 1.4.
+Atomic Modification
-Generally, it’s not a good practice to modify variables used in lambda expressions and [Anonymous Classes](anonymous-classes.md).
+Generally, it's not a good practice to modify variables used in lambda expressions and [Anonymous Classes](../../../../other-subjects/002_anonymous-classes.md).
 We cannot know how these variables are going to be used inside method blocks.
 Mutating them might lead to unexpected results in multithreading environments.

 We already have a tutorial explaining the best practices when using lambda expressions and another that explains common anti-patterns when we modify them.
 But there’s an alternative approach that allows us to modify variables in such cases that achieves thread-safety through atomicity.